 We remark that a positive definite distribution is not necessarily a positive distribution.
 For instance, we consider the Laguerre-Gaussian functions

-These functions are negative in some subset of $\R^N$ and since $\wh W_m\geq 0$ (see e.g. \cite{fasshauer}, p.
-38), Proposition~\ref{lema-def} shows that they are positive definite functions.
+These functions are negative in some subset of $\R^N$ and since $\wh W_m\geq 0$ (see e.g.~\cite{fasshauer}, p.~38), Proposition~\ref{lema-def} shows that they are positive definite functions.
 We also have that $W_m\in L^{1}(\R^N)\cap L^{\infty}(\R^N)$.
 Then Corollary~\ref{cor} gives global existence of \eqref{NGP} for the potential \eqref{laguerre} in any dimension $N\geq 2$.

-In the case of functions, the positive definiteness gives some regularity and there is a connection with the concept of positive semi-definiteness used for matrices.
+In the case {that} the considered distribution is actually a bounded function, its positive definiteness gives some regularity.
+In other direction, the concept of positive definiteness may be related to the same concept used for matrices.
 We recall some of these results in the next lemma.